 Sector Rotation on the CMT Exam

 Sector rotation analysis is a practical application of relative strength and intermarket analysis that connects business cycles to sector performance.
-It is tested on CMT Level 2 and heavily in Level 3 essays.
+It is tested on CMT Level II and heavily in Level III short answers.

 For the full guide, see the CMT Exam Guide 2026.